eberban/eberban/books/tour/src/from_scratch/step2/pairs.md

 it distinct from object related to concept B that would share the same kind of objects.
 Without the left atom used as an identifier some things related to concept A might also be considered valid things of concept B while it might not be wanted.
-We'll see an exemple of this in the next chapter.
+Identifiers are often made using __zai__ which will be defined in the next chapter, and are defined themselves using pairs.